AlkaSaliss/Back2Back_Project/README.md

 # Back2Back_Project
-Compare the performance of Machine Learning algortihms
+Compare the performance of Machine Learning algorithms